 Water conservation plans in many states are more or less effective because many states have laws and policies that hinder their effectiveness.
 How’s your state doing?
 Find out in this Alliance for Water Efficiency report.

-[The Water Efficiency and Conservation State Scorecard was updated in 2017.
-See if your state improved from 2012.]
+[The Water Efficiency and Conservation State Scorecard just updated.
+The new version was released in January 2023.
+Before that is was updated in 2017.
+See if your state has improved since 2012.
+SPOILER ALERT: It probably hasn’t.]

 State Water Conservation Policies Can Help or Hinder Water Conservation Efforts